-It is supposed to be the most fantastic vacation you’ll take in your lifetime, but for many modern couples, the honeymoon after the wedding is going on the backburner.
+It is supposed to be the most fantastic vacation you’ll take in your lifetime, but for many modern couples, the honeymoon after the wedding is put on the backburner.
 Factoring in the decorations, attire, entertainment, and more, most modern weddings cost around $25,200 — and that’s without the expense of an exotic post-wedding trip.
 With the tradition for parents paying for the party long gone, couples today are having a hard time scrimping and saving enough for their nuptials, let alone an extravagant vacation afterwards.

 Luckily, if you have your heart set on a lavish honeymoon, you don’t necessarily have to let your fairytale wedding suffer.
 With a few simple tricks, you and your new spouse can have a fun and romantic trip that you’ll be talking about for the rest of your lives.

-add It to Your Registry
+Add It to Your Registry

 Since cohabitation before marriage is increasingly common among the current generation, most couples don’t exactly need typical items you might find on gift registries of the past: fine china, silverware, kitchen gadgets, etc. Thus, instead of simply doubling (or tripling) the junk in your house, you and your beloved can request wedding guests contribute a monetary donation to your honeymoon fund.
 In lieu of physical gifts, most attendees will likely be generous with their contributions, and you may be able to scrabble together enough for a luxury vacation from your wedding guests alone.
 More likely, however, you and yours will have to match what others have provided to procure enough funds for honeymoon extravagance.